VyTrox/MCSS-Website/doc/sprint2/system_design.md

 Collaborators:
 - Yichun Liu

-**Class name: OtherClubs**
+**Class name: MCSSTeam**
 Parent class: React.Component
 Responsibilities:
-- Create a webpage which stores other MCS clubs' website links and social media links
+- Create a webpage which shows all the MCSS team members with their positions

 Collaborators:
 - Wentao Zhou